ZupIT/nimbus-docs/compose/config.md

 # Configuration

 # Creating actions
-Check the [specification](/specification/action.md) to know more about the definition of Nimbus Actions.
+Check the [action specification](/specification/action.md) to know more about the definition of Nimbus Actions.

 ```kotlin
 /*